Spikeysanju/Dozlog/README.md

 --To add dummy products to database you can run

-INSERT INTO product (id, name, description, price, image, "userId", "createdAt", "updatedAt") VALUES
+INSERT INTO product (id, name, description, price, image, createdat, updatedAt") VALUES
     ('1', 'Product 1', 'Description for Product 1', 10, 'image1.jpg', 'your-user-id', '2021-01-01 10:00:00', '2021-01-01 10:00:00'),
     ('2', 'Product 2', 'Description for Product 2', 20, 'image2.jpg', 'your-user-id', '2021-01-02 11:00:00', '2021-01-02 11:00:00'),